ipo-exe/zenith/principles.md

 **Implications**
 _If it can't be explained, it can't be reused._
 - Create a README or clear entrypoint note for every project;
-- Use docstrings, auxiliar notes and inline comments strategically;
+- Use notes and comments strategically;
-- Automate documentation whenever possible;
+- Apply standard naming rules and automate documentation whenever possible;
 - Preserve context, logic, and instructions for fast reentry;
 - Maintain documentation with updates and clarity;